 Parents and children may be worried about the return to their usual school routine for children, especially as we don't know when it will happen.
 This is understandable.
 It is important to remember, however, that time in school is vital for children’s education and their wellbeing.

 Children may find it of benefit to get themselves back into a routine before school starts.
 This includes getting up early in the mornings, getting ready to go to school and sleeping on time.

 A flexible or phased reintegration into school may be required.
-It is important to have these conversations and agree on plans as soon as possible to minimise contact with individuals who are unwell by ensuring that those who have coronavirus (COVID-19) symptoms, or who have someone in their household who does, do not attend school.
+It is important to have these conversations and agree on plans as soon as possible.

 Look at this link for an EasyRead social story to help children understand about going back to school.

-If children are struggling with the return to school, this may present itself in the following ways:
+If children are struggling when they go back to their usual school routine, this may present itself in the following ways:

 Changes in the child’s behaviour and how they play and interact with others